 - Tap Done.

-Join a reading club or a reading challenge
+10. Join a book club or a reading challenge

-Sometimes joining a reading club or a reading challenge can help your growth as a reader tremendously.
+Sometimes joining a book club or a reading challenge can help your growth as a reader tremendously.
 Being part of a community with a common goal will determine you to push your limits.

 You will read more, you will probably go outside of your comfort zone when it comes to the books you will read and you will be guaranteed to gain a lot from the whole experience.